D-Antonelli/D-Antonelli/README.md

 - [Multiply It](https://apps.apple.com/gb/app/multiply-it/id6444566784): iOS app for practicing multiplication.

 ## 🚀 What I’m Excited About
-- Collaborating with teams that value innovation and problem-solving
-- Leveraging cloud platforms to build scalable, reliable applications
 - Contributing to projects that make a difference in people’s lives

 ## 🔗 Connect With Me